GCSAA publishes specialized information on a frequent basis that drills down on top advocacy issues and activities.

 The meeting sparked such a meaningful conversation that a follow-up visit is already in the works.
 Plans are underway to welcome Rep. Neguse himself to Park Nine for a future visit.
 Additionally, Casey and Ethan hope to get Max out to Pole Creek for a visit in the coming months.
 The goal is to continue the conversation, enhance understanding and demonstrate the distinct differences in setting, scale and challenges between the two golf courses.

-This site visit underscores the power of grassroots advocacy and the importance of direct engagement with congressional staff to build relationships and promote informed decision-making on key industry issues.
 The August congressional recess is the perfect time to host such a meeting with elected officials and staff, and we encourage all ambassadors to do so.
-If you are looking for pointers on how to host a site visit, see our GCM article from a few years back, "Recess is prime connection time."
 If you need help setting up a meeting, schedule time with Kelly Lonker, GCSAA grassroots advocacy specialist, and GCSAA will be more than happy to get the ball rolling for you.